janko2706/GreatMindsThinkAlike/README.md

 # GreatMindsThinkAlike
-Took a shot at a text adventure game.
+Taking a shot at a text adventure game.